nasa/fprime/docs/Tutorials/CrossCompilation/Windows.md

 > Warning: these commands work with the Windows firewall.
 Security and antivirus tools
 > can run extra firewall rules.
 Users must allow the port `50000` (Or whichever port that
-> is going to be used) or disable these extra firewalls
+> is going to be used) or disable these extra firewall settings.

 **PowerShell: Add and Forward External Firewall Rule**
 ```PowerShell